Free Shipping | 30 Day Returns | Mix & Match Sitewide

 If your waist size is within the range of 39"-58", you should have no trouble fitting the safety belt.

-A safety belt is one kind of personal protective equipment, often used by tool belt professions, like mechanics, iron workers, or construction workers.
-It serves the purpose of carrying items and attaching frequently used tools to the O-rings.
-Also, if the belt has large metal D-rings, it can be used for positioning with a safety lanyard.
+A safety belt is a type of personal protective equipment commonly used by professionals who wear tool belts, such as mechanics, ironworkers, and construction workers.
+It serves to carry items and attach frequently used tools to the O-rings.
+Additionally, if the belt has large metal D-rings, it can be used for positioning with a safety lanyard.

-Roof anchors and anchor point devices should be inspected before use and also annually.
-Any cracked, warped, or deformed roof anchors should be disposed of immediately to prevent injury.
+Roof anchors and anchor point devices should be inspected before each use and also on an annual basis.
+Any roof anchors that are cracked, warped, or deformed should be immediately discarded to prevent injury.

-It is recommended that 3" x #10 screws be used to secure the GATOR roof anchor.
-The GATOR roof anchor must be installed at the peak of the roof, ensuring that the anchor is in the center of the roof or as far away from fall hazards as possible.
-It should never be installed into just sheathing, but always secured directly into a truss or the wood beams that form the structure of the roof.
+It is recommended to use 3" x #10 screws to secure the GATOR roof anchor.
+The anchor should be installed at the peak of the roof, ensuring it is centered or positioned as far away from fall hazards as possible.
+It must never be installed into sheathing alone; instead, it should be securely attached directly to a truss or the wood beams that form the roof structure.

 Our GIBBON Cross Arm Strap serves the specific purpose of creating a temporary anchor point.
-This is done by wrapping the strap around solid structure and then connecting a safety lanyard, self retracting lifeline, or fall arrest device to the metal D-ring on the cross arm strap.
+This is done by wrapping the strap around a solid structure and then connecting a safety lanyard, self-retracting lifeline, or fall arrest device to the metal D-ring on the cross arm strap.
 Like our GATOR Roof Anchor, these products are designed for roofers and construction workers in need of fall protection.

 A roof anchor is designed to create an anchor point for fall protection devices such as a safety lanyard or self-retracting lifeline (SRL).
 There are different types of roof anchors for different roof types.
 Our GATOR Roof Anchor is a temporary roof anchor, meant to be uninstalled and reinstalled at different work sites.
 The GATOR is the perfect choice for everyday roofers and maintenance personnel.
 To ensure worker safety, roof anchors should always be inspected and replaced if warped or damaged.

-A lot of our product listings will have a kit/combo option available, detailing everything that comes in it.
-We are constantly changing our kits based on customer feedback, but most of the kits and combos available are for fall protection products.
+Many of our product listings will feature a kit/combo option, which details everything included.
+We regularly update our kits based on customer feedback, but most of the kits and combos currently available are focused on fall protection products.

 If you cannot find the right combination of items you want, visit the Kwik-Kit Builder page and fill out the form to receive a personalized kit with all the items you need!